-Use this avocado mayo as a low-carb salad dressing, spread it on keto sandwiches, or use it as a dip.
-Only 1g net carbs per serving!
+I use this avocado mayo as a low-carb salad dressing, spread it on keto sandwiches, or simply use it as a dip.
+It only has 1g net carbs per serving!

 Homemade Avocado Mayo